learn-co-curriculum/java-mod-5-jpa-one-to-many/README.md

 ## Learning Goals

 - Create one-to-many/many-to-one associations between entities with JPA convention.
+- Pick the entity on the "many" side as the relationship owner.
 - Modify a property of a join column.
+- Perform eager and lazy fetching of related data from the database.

+## Code Along

+We will continue with the `Student` and `IdCard` entities from the previous lessons.

 ## Introduction

-We will update the model to add an entity to represent a project that a student works on and submits for scoring.
-There’s a one-to-many relationship between the student and projects.
+Let's update the model to add a `Project` entity to represent a project that a student works on and submits for scoring.

-Each student can have multiple projects and each project belongs to a specific student.
+- Each project has an id, title, submission date, and score.
+A project is submitted by one student.

+We will implement the following one-to-many relationship between `Student` and `Project` (which can also be modeled as many-to-one between `Project` and `Student`):

 ![One to many relationship](https://curriculum-content.s3.amazonaws.com/6036/java-mod-5-jpa-1to1/student_project_erd.png)

+- A `Student` may be associated with many `Project` entities, while a `Project` is associated with one `Student`.
+- The `Project` entity will be chosen as the relationship owner since it is on the "many" side of the relationship.
+  This means a foreign key reference to the associated `Student` entity will be stored in the project database table.
+  - `Project` will use the `@ManyToOne` annotation to implement the relationship.
+  - `Student` will use the `@OneToMany` annotation with the `mappedBy` attribute to implement the relationship.

 ## Create Project Entity and Instances